 The doctor puts a flexible tube called an endoscope down your throat.
 It contains a small ultrasound probe.
 The ultrasound picture helps the doctor to see any areas that might be cancer.
 They can then guide a small needle into these areas to take the biopsy.

 ERCP stands for endoscopic retrograde cholangio pancreatography.
 It shows the liver, bile ducts, pancreas and gallbladder.
 Your doctor passes a tube called an endoscope down your throat to take x-rays of the pancreas and gallbladder.
 The endoscope has a small camera and light at the end.

 The doctor can see if there are any growths or other abnormal looking areas in the pancreas or gallbladder and can take biopsies.
-This test takes between 30 minutes and an hour.

 You doctor can use an ultrasound or CT scan to see exactly where the tumour is.
 You have a local anaesthetic injection in the skin over the pancreas so that the area goes numb.
 Your doctor then puts a fine needle through the skin and into the tumour.
 They can take out a small piece of tissue.
-This shouldn't be painful because of the local anaesthetic.
-But you will feel pressure when the needle goes in.

 This test is called a laparoscopy.
 Your doctor uses a thin, flexible tube called a laparoscope to look inside the tummy (abdomen).
 The tube has a light and camera attached.